iftechfoundation/twine-cookbook/pages/terms/terms_html.md

 ## Story Format Layout

 Each [story format](terms_storyformats.md) handles its own layout and HTML structure.
-While [CSS](terms_css.md) can be used to style its elements, it is often recommended to use any exisitng macros for this purpose in a story format, if available.
+While [CSS](terms_css.md) can be used to style its elements, it is often recommended to use any existing macros for this purpose in a story format, if available.

 * [Harlowe: Named Hooks](https://twine2.neocities.org/#markup_named-hook)
 * [SugarCube: CSS Selectors](https://www.motoslave.net/sugarcube/2/docs/#css-example-selectors)